DavidNagilla/Text-Summarization/README.md

 # Text-Summarization

-Bidirectiona LSTM for text summarization
+Bidirectional LSTM for text summarization

 Training
 Download the data and run the following scripts in this order: